Baz07/urlShort/README.md

 1. Implement Data Parititoning (Ex: hash based paritioning) in case application is handling million/billion requests per sec/min.
 2. Implement Load Balancers throughout the design
 3. Database Cleaning/Purging (Include a expiration time with each short URL)
+4. Allow a group of users to access a particular URL (Include permission tag along with URL)